Factral/image-stitching-supeglue/README.md

 <p align="center">
     Digital Image Processing project at UIS 2024-1

+- Visit the  [report]("./report.pdf") for more information about the project.
+- Visit the  [slides]("./slides.pdf") for the presentation.

 ## Overview

 This repository contains a Python script for stitching images together using [SuperGlue network](https://github.com/magicleap/SuperGluePretrainedNetwork) for matching keypoints and OpenCV for image processing.
 The script processes a folder of images, aligning and blending them to create a seamless panorama.